 You’ll already be combing your prospective agents’ profiles for their stats, but while you’re at it, run through their online reviews for little nuggets that demonstrate a willingness to go the extra mile for their clients.

-At the interview, ask each agent to provide a short list of satisfied clients that you can call or message to get a first-hand account of just how helpful the Realtor was throughout the entire home selling process.
+At the interview, ask each agent to provide a short list of satisfied clients that you can call or message to get a first-hand account of just how helpful the Realtor® was throughout the entire home selling process.

+Hiring a Realtor® to sell your home is exactly that — you’re hiring someone to perform a service and bring their expertise and their team along with them.
 “A seller has a lot to consider when choosing an agent to sell their house.
 This is a big decision and we understand that it’s not personal when a client decides to go with another agent.
 It just wasn’t a match,” says Daneault.

 Header Image Source: (ConvertKit / Unsplash)